bullfest/kompiler-course/lab4.md

 ## Stubs

-We provide [code stubs](namer-stubs.zip) for your name analyzer component.
+We provide [code stubs](namer-stubs.zip) for your name analyzer component (note that file `ast/Trees.scala` has been updated to include symbol information).
 The ZIP archive also contains all files of the parser stubs.